mellache2235/2024_age_prediction/README.md

 ---

 **Ready to run!** All scripts are configured with full HPC paths.
-Simply copy and paste the commands from the Quick Start section.
+Simply copy and paste the commands from the Quick Start section in order.